How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Advocating for Yourself During Prenatal Visits with Dr Leslie Farrington, OB/GYN -Episode 332

-Dr. Farrington also offers practical strategies for building confidence, addressing power imbalances in medical settings, and ensuring patients are heard and respected.
+Dr. Farrington also provides practical strategies for building confidence, addressing power imbalances in medical settings, and making sure patients are listened to and respected.

 Rise of Home Birth in the US - Episode 22

-Rebecca Dekker explores the rise in Home birth rates in the US.
+Rebecca Dekker explores the increase in Home birth rates in the US.

 Birthful Podcast